aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/interact/index.md

     aws secretsmanager get-secret-value --secret-id [secretArn] | jq -r '.SecretString'
     ```

-Once connected to the database, use the code below to create a stored procedure we'll use later in the lab, to generate load on the DB cluster.
+Once connected to the database, use the code below to create a stored procedure we'll use in future labs, to generate load on the DB cluster.
 Run the following SQL queries:

 ```sql
 DELIMITER $$